Scottsdale Ranch Sewer Line Rehabilitation

 - Trail Closure

-- The trail will be closed at all times between 96th and 104th streets for the duration of the project.
+- The trail will be closed between 96th and 104th streets for the duration of the project.
 Trail users must exit the trail and use surface streets (not washes) in Scottsdale Ranch as a detour.
 Trespassing on the Indian Community land is a crime.

-- In addition to normal heavy construction noise, which will generally occur during daytime hours, a generator will be required to operate the sewer bypass.
+- In addition to normal construction noise (which will generally occur during daylight hours) a generator will be required to operate the sewer bypass.
 Homes close to the construction area may hear the generator, which will run 24 hours a day.

 - Dust control